Hoyland Street upgrade (Kluver Street to Bracken Ridge Road) - Bracken Ridge

 - safety for pedestrians and cyclists with increased accessibility to already established active transport facilities along Hoyland Street.

 Once complete, the upgrade will improve safety for road users as well as improving the road network efficiency.
 The upgrade will also complement the Gympie Arterial Road and Strathpine Road interchange upgrade that is being delivered by the Queensland and Australian governments.
-Construction of this project is proposed to commence in 2021.
+Construction of this project commenced early 2021.

 The works include:

 - increasing Hoyland Street, between Kluver Street and Bracken Ridge Road, from the current two-lane configuration to four lanes (two lanes in each direction)

 - providing two-phase traffic signal protection at the Hoyland Street and Kluver Street intersection to improve the safe crossing for pedestrians and cyclists at the existing northern and eastern left-slip lanes

 - installing approximately 800 metres of guardrail along the corridor

 - removing approximately 200 street trees with an offset planting of approximately 400 trees within the project vicinity and local area

 - upgrading the street lighting to LED along the corridor

 - landscaping reinstatement

-Approximately 200 street trees will need to be removed as part of the project.
+Approximately 200 street trees have been removed as part of the project.
 Council is committed to minimising impact on the environment and will replant approximately 400 trees within the project vicinity and local area in accordance with Council environmental policies and relevant legislative requirements.